Newar window

 Newār window (नेवार झ्याल; newār jhyāl) refers to the elaborately carved wooden window which is the distinguishing feature of traditional Newa architecture.
 The ornate windows have been described as a symbol of Newar culture and artistry.
 The level of design and carving of the Newar window reached its peak in the mid-18th century.
 They are found on palaces, private residences and sacred houses across Nepal Mandala.

 The lintel, sill and jamb are ornamented with figures of deities, mythical beings, dragons, peacocks, auspicious jars and other elements.
 The window is surmounted by ritual parasols.
-Traditional Newar houses are usually of four stories and built of brick.
+Traditional Newar houses are usually of four storeys and built of brick.
 Different types of windows are used on each floor according to their function.

 Newar windows and bare-brick facade in the traditional style are making a comeback as an architectural trend due to the tourism industry and growing heritage awareness.